Professional edition active

 • Ears are often small and rounded.

-• Hands are often short and broad and often have a single transverse palmar crease, and fingers are often short, with clinodactyly (incurving) of the 5th digit, which often has only 2 phalanges.
+• Hands are often short and broad and often have a single transverse palmar crease, and fingers are often short, with clinodactyly (incurving) of the fifth digit, which often has only 2 phalanges.

-• Feet may have a wide gap between the 1st and 2nd toes (sandal-gap toes), and a plantar furrow often extends backward on the foot.
+• Feet may have a wide gap between the first and second toes (sandal-gap toes), and a plantar furrow often extends backward on the foot.

 Characteristic Physical Features of Down Syndrome